Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 In Chinese mythology and yin yang theory, the three-legged toad is a Moon symbol and the three-legged crow is a Sun symbol.

-Joseph Needham and Lu Gwei-djen say the threepedal toad and drug-pounding Moon rabbit both symbolize the Moon and therefore of the Yin force, which was vital for making waidan alchemical elixirs.
-Some ancient Daoists valued toad flesh “as an aid to prolongevity and immortality”, and which could cause a person to escape invisibly from captivity.
+Joseph Needham and Lu Gwei-djen say the three legged toad and the drug-pounding Moon rabbit both symbolize the Moon and therefore the Yin force, which was vital for making waidan alchemical elixirs.

 Wu Gang cutting the osmanthus tree 吴刚伐桂